pdcGithub/my-javabean-generator/README.md

 This feature is ok now.
 But it is only for my own use. (from Fri May 9 15:18:53 2025 UTC+8)

+Before processing, please ensure that your output folder has write permissions.

+Do not set the output folder to a non-writable path, such as the root directory of the C drive on a Windows system (C:\\\\).

 ```Bash
 java -jar .\generator-1.0.0-SNAPSHOT-jar-with-dependencies.jar --console -m java_feature_gen -acn MyTester01 -fc utf-8 -d "C:\\Users\\Michael\\Desktop"
 ```